IPL-UV/IPL-UV.github.io/content/people/alumni/miguel_fernandez_torres.md

   linkedin: 'https://www.linkedin.com/in/miguelangelft/?originalSubdomain=es'
   website: 'https://miguelangelft.github.io/'
 ---

-My research is related to the design of deep learning models and machine attention mechanisms to be deployed in anomaly and extreme event detection in the Earth sciences.
+While I was at ISP, my research focused on the design of deep learning models and machine attention mechanisms to be deployed in anomaly and extreme event detection in the Earth sciences.